bit-broker/website/content/en/docs/contributor/records.md

 #### Accrue Sessions

-Accrue sessions are useful when entity instance records should only become visible as a complete sets.
+Accrue sessions are useful when entity instance records should only become visible as complete sets.
 In this scenario, the entity instance records contributed within a session, only become visible via the [Consumer API](/docs/consumer/) when the session is closed - and hence only as a complete set.

 New records are in addition to existing records in the catalog and removal must be explicitly requested.
 When you close an accrue session, you must specify a commit state as `true` or `false`.
 Closing the session with `true` makes the contributed records visible in the Consumer API, but closing it with `false` will discard all the records contributed within that session.